chetanbg1/cbgwork1/README.md

 //hybrid
 // multiple inheritance is not supported in java

+Association
+--
+Has-A realtion
+Aggregation - weak association  - one object can exist without other object,  eg Car has - A driver Composition - strong association - one object can not exist without other object  eg Car has - a engine

-//Encapsulation -->combining data and method / data hiding
+Encapsulation -->combining data and method / data hiding --
-//package -- > all related classes we put it in package
+//package -- > all related classes we put it in package access modifiers
-//access modifiers
 //public  --> any one can access across all the classes and packages
 //default --> can access within the package
 //protected --> can access in same package plus other packages having subclasses
-//privtae -->access only with in class
+//privtae -->access only with in class what if the method in child class is more restricted than parent  -- > compile time error , can not reduce the visibility of the method

-//Abstraction -->only importent things user can see/ hide all unneccessary things from user
+Abstraction -->only importent things user can see/ hide all unneccessary things from user --
 //Abstract class -->just a concept --only method declaration no defination
 //now we can have abstract or normal methods
 //we can not create the object of abstact class